The Best Beaches Near Philadelphia to Cool Off

 Wildwood is definitely a party spot, but behind the glaze of booze and beach bashes remains a mid-century modern time capsule with the Doo Wop-style of post-World War II era embedded in its unique architecture.
 To learn more about the off-beat style that colors the streets of Wildwood, visit The Doo Wop Museum

-If you are bringing the kids with you or embracing your inner child, you cannot miss the boardwalk, complete with piers, amusement park rides, and, of course, lots of ice cream.
-Check out more things to do in Wildwood.
+If you are bringing the kids with you or embracing your inner child, you cannot miss the lively boardwalk, complete with piers, amusement park rides, and, of course, lots of ice cream.

 Ocean City, Maryland